 The email is divided into three sections: header, body, and footer.
 The body is where the main content is.
 The footer consists of details like your company address.
 The header is the introductory part of your email that sets the tone of the entire message.

-2) What is the purpose of an email header?
+2) What is the purpose of the email header?

 An effective email header hooks your audience and encourages them to read your message.
 It also reveals the purpose of your email, plus familiarizes your readers with your brand.